tejasdarode17/tejasdarode17/README.md

 I'm a passionate full-stack developer specializing in the **MERN stack**, dedicated to crafting robust and scalable web applications.
 With a strong foundation in JavaScript and modern web technologies,

 - 🌱 Currently learning: Advanced Node.js patterns , React performance optimization , RESTful API design
-- ⚡ Fun fact: I don't use spellcheck — I just look at words until they *feel* right 😄

 ---